vincentdoerig/latex-css/README.md

 | Command         | Description                              |
 | --------------- | ---------------------------------------- |
 | `npm run build` | Bundle everything into the main CSS file |

+## Acknowledgements

+This project was originally inspired by [LatexCSS] which we used as a starting point.
+From there, elements from the [modern css reset] were incorporated.
+We even integrated a sidenote system based on work from the [Tufte CSS] project.
+Our [HTML5 markup test page] is also based on [@cbracco]'s [HTML5 Test Page].

 [^1]: Not including fonts